 At present, we have made no changes to the university academic calendar.
 The university is anticipating regular enrollment for summer or fall 2020.
 However, these are extraordinary circumstances and it is possible that will change between now and August.
 If any changes occur that impact your specific program, we will be in contact directly with you via email regarding enrollment options.
 In addition, we will share information via our FAQ and email.

-Currently, summer and fall 2020 courses are scheduled to be delivered in their original format.
-However, the university is evaluating what additional courses may be converted to online or distance education in order to serve our students.
+Currently, fall 2020 courses are scheduled to be delivered in their original format.
+Summer 2020 has moved to a distance learning model.
 If any changes occur that impact your specific program, we will be in contact directly with you via email regarding enrollment options.
-In addition, we will share information via our FAQ

 Some of our programs have both spring and fall start dates, some have a summer start date, while some of our programs are fall-start only.
 Please speak with your admissions team to find out if you are eligible for a deferral and what would be your next applicable term for enrollment.
 As a normal policy, we allow any admitted student to defer admission for one year.

 No, you would not have to go through the application process again.
 We can defer your application to the next applicable admissions term.

 Due to the national emergency and at the direction of the NYS Governor, SUNY, and UB Human Resources all International Admissions staff are working remotely.
 Academic review, international admission decisions, immigration review, and creation of I-20 SEVIS records are all being done remotely.
 At this time, it is not possible to complete the USPS and UPS labeling and courier shipment processes.
 In addition, we recognize that shipping and mail services in your country may also be disrupted or suspended.
 As an admitted student, you do have access to see your SEVIS ID Number in the student portal.
 I-20s will be mailed/couriered as soon as we have access to do so.